OdyseeTeam/Watch-on-Odysee/README.md

 Go to YouTube in your browser.
 When you load a video or channel, it will detect if it's also uploaded to the Odysee and the it will move you to odysee.com so you can watch the video on Odysee

+## Debugging (overlay timing and placement)

+If overlays on channel pages appear slowly or some tiles miss overlays, you can enable debug logs in the YouTube tab’s DevTools console:

+- Enable verbose logs: `localStorage.wolDebug = '1'`
+- Enable overlay-specific logs: `localStorage.wolOverlayDebug = '1'`
+- Enable perf summaries: `localStorage.wolPerfDebug = '1'`

+Reload the page.
+Look for `[WOL-Overlay]` and `[WOL-Perf]` logs.
+Each overlay pass also stores a compact summary in `window.__wolOverlayRunStats` (last 20 runs) that you can inspect.

+Disable logging by setting these keys to `'0'` (or removing them) and refreshing the page.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.